Pregnancy Insomnia – Where it Comes From and What to do About it

 - out of control hormones

-- common pregnancy symptoms like heartburn and congestion that seem to relish the supine position
+- common pregnancy symptoms like heartburn and congestion that seem to become enraged when you’re supine

 - an overactive imagination that obsesses over everything that could go wrong